xanf/vue-test-utils-compat/README.md

     * snapshots (they might differ between Vue 2 and Vue 3)

 5. At this point, you (theoretically) have a green suite and can start working on upgrading your code to Vue 3
-6. Switch `fullCompatConfig` from step 3 with the detailed configuration of compat flags.
+6. Replace `fullCompatConfig` from step 3 with the detailed list of compat flags.
 You can copy-paste the full list of flags below or take a look at the source code to figure all flags:
 ```js
 const compatConfig = {
   EXPORT_CREATE_LOCAL_VUE: true,